 THE UNRECOGNIZABLE INGREDIENTS

 Brewer's rice?
 Wheat bran?
 Beet pulp?
 Corn gluten?
 Do you know what any of that stuff is?
-Can you see yourself picking up a bag of corn gluten or a carton of beet pulp for your dog's supper?
+Can you see yourself at the supermarket picking up corn gluten or beet pulp for your dog's supper?

 Australian veterinarian Dr. Ian Billinghurst says:

 "If you look at the ingredient list on a can or a bag of pet food – with understanding – you will realise that what is being listed is a heap of rubbish.
 Definitely not the wholesome nutritious food you would want to feed to a valued member of your family."

 Every day, unhappy dogs parade through veterinary offices.
 They suffer from:

 What are these dogs eating?
 Virtually every one of them is eating kibble or canned food.

 Listen to what Dr. Richard Pitcairn D.V.M. says about health problems and artificial diets: